slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"«El dorados» are never drawn in the map."*

-> *"Two things are infinite: the universe and human stupidity; and I'm not sure about the the universe."
+> *"Two things are infinite: the universe and human stupidity; and I’m not sure about the the universe."
 -- Albert Einstein*

 ### On desperate opponents